kaise123/HA-Simple-Energy-Control/README.md

 The Master Automation Switch disables the script entirely.
 Manual controls at the bottom of the dashboard can then be used to dictate specific Modbus dispatch modes.
 Clicking "Reset to Normal Mode" clears all overrides and returns the inverter to standard self-consumption (Mode 5).

 ---

-## Disclaimer
-This project is provided as-is.
-Wholesale electricity markets are highly volatile.
-Misconfigurations, network dropouts to your inverter, or external API outages could result in unintended behavior, such as discharging the battery during negative feed-in periods or charging during price spikes.
-Use at your own financial risk.